arcalot/arcaflow-engine/README.md

 go build -o arcaflow cmd/arcaflow/main.go
 ```

-This binary can then be used to run Arcaflow workflows.
+This self-contained engine binary can then be used to run Arcaflow workflows.

 ## Running a simple workflow